 One of the last great thrash metal anthems of the 1980s, I Am Immortal boasted exactly the sort of rampaging mega-chorus that major label Parlophone were presumably hoping for when they snapped up the Sydney thrashers, hoping to bag the new Metallica.
 It didn’t quite work out that way, and the band dissolved five years later, but this was a highly memorable single (and accompanying live video) that pricked up the ears of thrashers worldwide.

-diSEMBOWELMENT – The Tree Of Life And Death (taken from Transcendence Into The Peripheral, 1993)
+diSEMBOWELMENT – The Tree Of Life And Death (1993)

 From the hushed subtleties of its darkly beautiful intro, I Am The Wargod is a comprehensive masterpiece of blackened thrashing death metal, shot through with clattering bursts of white-hot speed, haunting atmospheric melodies, inventive technical flamboyance and a deliriously satisfying chorus.
 Formed in 1994 by Bestial Warlust axe-devastator KK Warslut, D666 remain a world-class riot of bloody leather and spikes.

-Eclectic space cadets from the suburbs of Perth, on the compulsive Solarburn Alchemist give Fear Factory a run for their money in Killing Joke-infused sheet metal riffing, but this dense nugget of amber nectar also bears elements of shimmering psychedelic groove, co-existing with dissonant noise-rock guitars, deadpan gothic vocals and animal yells.
+Eclectic space cadets from the suburbs of Perth, on the compulsive Solarburn Alchemist give Fear Factory a run for their money in Killing Joke-infused sheet metal riffing.
+Taken from the punningly-titled album Austral Alien, this dense nugget of amber nectar also bears elements of shimmering psychedelic groove, co-existing with dissonant noise-rock guitars, deadpan gothic vocals and animal yells.
 Deftly melding sounds and vibes with brains, soul and guts, Alchemist are one of the most distinguished and hard-working bands down under.

-Thy Art Is Murder – Laceration Penetration (taken from The Adversary, 2010)
+Thy Art Is Murder – Laceration Penetration (2010)

-With the sickening hacking, slashing and crunching of the opening guitar chords and an archetypal ‘typewriter falling down the stairs’ drum barrage, this New South Wales quintet proved with their debut that they were more destined to cause a mighty stink on the world deathcore stage; though there’s not much ‘core’ about this brutally out-of-order, Suffocation-tinged hammer to the brain.
+With the sickening hacking, slashing and crunching of the opening guitar chords and an archetypal ‘typewriter falling down the stairs’ drum barrage, New South Wales' TAIM proved with their debut album, The Adversary, that they were more destined to cause a mighty stink on the world deathcore stage; though there’s not much ‘core’ about this brutally out-of-order, Suffocation-tinged hammer to the brain.